1911 Nobel Prize in Literature: Prize decision

 Maeterlinck had been nominated for the prize in 1903, but his candidacy was then dismissed by the Nobel committee chairman Carl David af Wirsén saying that Maeterlinck's writing was partly too obscure, including motifs "of such embarrassing bizarre nature".
 He was nominated again in 1904, but again was not taken in consideration by the Nobel committee that year.
 Maeterlinck was nominated again in 1909 and his candidacy was then more positively dealt with by the Nobel committee.
 Carl David af Wirsén, who had earlier been strongly critical of Maeterlincks candidacy, now launched him as a main candidate for the prize.
 It has been speculated that Wirsén's reappraisal of Maeterlinck was a way of preventing that Selma Lagerlöf, deeply disliked by Wirsén, was awarded the prize, but also that Wirsén had reached a deeper understanding of Maeterlinck's works.
 Selma Lagerlöf was awarded the 1909 Nobel Prize in Literature and the following year Maeterlinck was again a strong contender for the prize.
 In 1911 Wirsén praised Maeterlinck's writing, concluding in his report that "Maeterlinck is (...) a poet of admirable power, and his versatility is, as shown above, surprisingly great.
 The Nobel committee may also this year propose him as recipient of the literary Nobel Prize.
 The choice will surely be liked in most quarters, because this poet enjoys a world reputation and his writings are widely read and accepted."

 Banquet speech

-Maeterlinck was unable to partake in Nobel award ceremony due to illness.
-Thus, Charles C.M.A.Wauters, Minister of Belgium, delivered Maeterlinck's speech.
+Maeterlinck was unable to partake in the Nobel award ceremony due to illness.
+Thus, Charles C.M.A.
+Wauters, Minister of Belgium, delivered Maeterlinck's speech.
 Prior to the speech, Prof. Karl Mörner, Director of the Royal Institute of Medicine and Surgery, expressed his disappointment that Maeterlinck was not able to be present at the ceremony whom he regarded as "a writer universally known and esteemed, whose poetic creations have filled us with enthusiasm."